 The soundtrack was composed by Ryuichi Sakamato, to whom the film is also dedicated.
 The iconic Japanese musician and actor passed away less than two months ago at the age of 71.

-Monster has just premiered in the Official Competition of the 76th Cannes Film Festival.
-The director won the Festival’s top prize five years ago with Shoplifters.
+Monster premiered in the Official Competition of the 76th Cannes Film Festival, when this piece was origianlly written.
+The director won the Festival’s top prize five years earlier with Shoplifters.
+The UK premiere takes place in October at the BFI London Film Festival.